 The Netherlands is one of the worst affected countries by LD in the world.
-We consider a study on LD in the Netherland conducted during the period from 2000 to 2001 \citep{Hest08}.
-The average national annual incidence rate of LD was 1.4 patients per 100 thousand inhabitants of the Netherlands in 1999.
-But experts suspect that the conventional LD notification system contains false-positive cases and often incomplete for true positive cases of LD \citep{Hest08}.
+We consider a study on LD in the Netherlands conducted during the period from 2000 to 2001 \citep{Hest08}.
+The average national annual prevalence rate of LD was 1.4 patients per 100 thousand inhabitants of the Netherlands in 1999.
+But experts suspect that the conventional LD notification system contains false-positive cases and is often incomplete for true positive cases of LD \citep{Hest08}.
 In this regard, efficient record-linkage and capture-recapture analysis for assessing the quality and completeness of infectious disease registers are warranted.
-In this study, information on LD affected patients is collected from Disease Notifications Register (DNR) from the Health Care Inspectorate, Laboratory results, and Hospital admissions.
+In this study, information on LD-affected patients is collected from Disease Notifications Register (DNR) from the Health Care Inspectorate, Laboratory results, and Hospital admissions.
 In the DNR, 373 LD patients are identified through record linkage.
 On the other hand, a total of 261 patients with a positive test for LD are recorded from the Laboratory survey.
 In total, 663 patients are enlisted in the hospital records with a relatively large number of 332 patients captured exclusively in this list.
-The overlap counts associated with these three lists are provided in the Appendix \ref{Dataset} (See Table \ref{case_Data}).
+The overlap counts associated with these three lists are provided in Section 1 of the Supplementary Material (see Table S2).
 The presence of dominant interaction between the DNR and the Laboratory register has been indicated in a previous study \citep{Hest08}.
-Moreover, various factors like geographical region, age, and laboratory diagnostics technique cause heterogeneity in capture probabilities of the individuals in each list \citep{Nardone03,Den02b}.
+Moreover, various factors like geographical region, age, and laboratory diagnostics technique cause heterogeneity in the capture probabilities of the individuals in each list \citep{Nardone03, Den02b}.